K.A. Padmanabhan: Professional career

-In September 1997, Padmanabhan was appointed as the director of IIT Kanpur(Indian Institute of Technology Kanpur) and he served in this position for 4 years.
-In September 2000, he visited the United States as a member and Alternative Chairman of the Indian Prime Minister's (Shri Atal Behari Vajpayee) Scientific Delegation and participated in the Indo - US Science and Technology Round Table meetings held in Washington, D.C.
-After his tenure in IIT Kanpur as its Director, he became the Vice Chancellor/ Rector, South Asia International Institute, Hyderabad, India (a member of the Sylvan International Universities Network (now known as Laureate International)), Baltimore, USA.
-In 2004, he became the Jawaharlal Nehru Chair Professor, University of Hyderabad, India, where he also served as the Founder Professor-in-Charge, Centre for Nanotechnology of University of Hyderabad.
+In September 1997, Padmanabhan was appointed as the director of IIT Kanpur(Indian Institute of Technology Kanpur) and he served in this position for four years.
+In September 2000, he visited the United States as a member and alternative chairman of the Indian Prime Minister's (Shri Atal Behari Vajpayee) Scientific Delegation and participated in the Indo - US Science and Technology Round Table meetings held in Washington, D.C.
+After his tenure in IIT Kanpur as its director, he became the vice chancellor and rector, South Asia International Institute, Hyderabad, India (a member of the Sylvan International Universities Network (now known as Laureate International)), Baltimore, US.
+In 2004, he became the Jawaharlal Nehru Chair Professor, University of Hyderabad, India, where he also served as the founder professor-in-charge, Centre for Nanotechnology of University of Hyderabad.

-In November 2006, he was invited to become the Professor of Eminence at Anna University Chennai, India.
+In November 2006, he was invited to become the professor of eminence at Anna University Chennai, India.
 During January - December 2009, he was the Mercator Professor of DFG – German Research Foundation - at the Institute of Materials Physics, University of Münster, Germany.
-During March 2010 – April 2015, he worked as the University Chair Professor at University of Hyderabad.
-He has also been a Visiting Professor at the University of Aachen RWTH, Technological University of Darmstadt (Technische Universität Darmstadt), University of Erlangen (University of Erlangen–Nuremberg) and Karlsruhe Institute of Technology - Institute of Nanotechnology, Germany.
+During March 2010 – April 2015, he worked as the university chair professor at University of Hyderabad.
+He has also been a visiting professor at the University of Aachen RWTH, Technological University of Darmstadt (Technische Universität Darmstadt), University of Erlangen (University of Erlangen–Nuremberg) and Karlsruhe Institute of Technology - Institute of Nanotechnology, Germany.